antifessional/defnw/README.md

 # defnw

-A Clojure library that derfines defnw, a macro that replaces defn so as to allow definition of special cases in the pre-post map.
+A Clojure library that defines `defnw`, a macro that replaces defn so as to allow definition of special cases in the pre-post map.

 ## Rational